 PREFERRED SKILLS AND EXPERIENCE:

-- Working knowledge of analytical/scientific programming (Python, Matlab, etc.)
+- Analytical/scientific programming experience (Python, Matlab, Excel, etc.)

-- Liquid rocket engine development and/or operational experience, and/or experience working with pressurized fluid components such as valves and/or pneumatic systems
+- Liquid rocket engine development experience and/or experience working with pressurized fluid components such as valves and/or pneumatic systems

 - Familiarity with basic concepts of control systems